 The length of your recovery also has a big effect on the amount of damages that you will receive.
 If your recovery will take (or has taken) 2 years, then you will be found to have experienced greater suffering and pain than if your recovery took just 3-6 months.
 In general, a longer length of recovery will increase your total award that you might expect to receive.

-In car accident cases, the amount of damage to your car, truck or other vehicle may affect the amount of a pain and suffering award you can expect to receive.
+In car and motorcycle accident cases, the amount of damage to your car, truck or other vehicle may affect the amount of a pain and suffering award you can expect to receive.
 If your car has a slight dent result from an accident, you can expect a smaller monetary award than if your car was totaled.
 Reasonable people would make an inference that a more severe accident has likely caused you become more injured and have greater suffering.